Egbert-Azure/TRS80M1/diskimages/GDos/hdos.md

 All extensions live in zapped or previously unused SYS files (loading at 4D00–51FFh) and claim no user memory above 5200h and no extra disk space.
 H-DOS runs unchanged without the MBA — its absence is detected automatically.

+## DOS propmt

+Arnulf Sopp (The HACKTORY) has a special sense of humor which resonates to his DOS propmt *Komm laß knacken :* It is — roughly "come on, let's get cracking," with the obvious wink that knacken is also what you do to copy protection.
+Perfectly on brand for someone calling himself "The HACKTORY" and shipping a DOS built entirely from zaps.

 ## Hardware context